Azure/azure-service-operator/ROADMAP.md

 | 2.8.0 | Mid June 2024 |
 | 2.9.0 | Mid August 2024 |

-Where linked, versions go to the list of open issues for that release.
+Where linked, versions go to a list of feature and bugs that are planned to be included in that release.

 Any items note completed in time for one release will be carried over to the next, and may result in us pushing other items to a later release.

-Partway through a release cycle, we'll review the list of issues assigned to the upcoming release and redistribute issues as needed.
+Partway through eacha release cycle, we'll review the list of issues assigned to upcoming releases and redistribute issues as needed.
+This usually involves some issues being moved to later releases.

-If you're waiting on a particular resource or feature to be released, please comment on the relevant issue (or create a new issue) to let us know.
+If you're waiting on a particular resource or feature to be released, please comment on the relevant issue (or create a new issue if there isn't already one tracking the request) to let us know.
 We'll do our best to keep you updated on progress.

 ## Experimental Releases